RogersJohn/deadlands-campaign-manager/Wiki/john-henry-private.md

 **Doesn't Need to Eat or Drink**: Sustenance is optional.
 The manitou's animating force sustains the body regardless of conventional nutrition.

 **Incredible Durability**: Injuries that would kill a living man are merely inconvenient.
 Bullets pass through him, bones break and reset themselves, wounds that should be fatal become temporary setbacks.
-The "recent injuries" others notice are actually the visible evidence of his death and resurrection—marks that won't fully heal because the body isn't truly alive.

 **Supernatural Healing**: Damage repairs itself at impossible speeds.
 What would take weeks to heal takes days.
 Fatal injuries become survivable given enough time.